Pierson College: Student life

-Pierson freshmen are currently housed in Lanman-Wright Hall on Old Campus, along with freshmen from Berkeley College.
-Wright Hall represents the first half of the old Yale freshman saying: "Wright bites, Durfee sucks!"
-Wright Hall was renamed Lanman-Wright Hall after William K. Lanman '28 donated renovation funds in 1993 and is now referred to by Piersonites as "L-Dub."
+Pierson freshmen are currently housed in Vanderbilt Hall on Old Campus.

 Pierson has been traditionally renowned for its thriving social life and once had the reputation of consistently trailing other Yale residential colleges in academic rankings.
 In fact, Pierson's rallying cry at one time was, "Tyng, Tang, and GPA," reflecting Pierson's reputation for winning Yale intramural sports (Tyng), an annual drinking competition among the residential colleges (Tang), and having the lowest average GPA of all the residential colleges.
-In 2004 and 2018, however, Pierson has been awarded the Gimble Cup for highest average GPA at Yale.
+In 2004, 2018, and 2021, however, Pierson has been awarded the Gimbel Cup for highest average GPA at Yale.
 In light of new Connecticut alcohol laws, Dean Amerigo Fabbri has cracked down on events such as Tuesday Night Club (TNC), founded in 1981, restricting the event to Pierson seniors.
 However, in 2006, Pierson students were able to organize a successful Inferno, the traditional Pierson Halloween party.
 TNC was traditionally held in the "Lower Courtyard" of Pierson.
 Lower Courtyard housing is generally occupied by seniors.

 Another Pierson tradition is Pierson Day, which typically falls on the last day of classes of the academic year.
 On Pierson Day, the Head of Pierson College wrestles another College Head, student, or other willing opponent in a ring filled with yellow jello.

 Pierson achieved world renown in 1977 as a result of the still-famous television broadcast of its Bladderball 'victory'.
 Pierson's most storied tradition is the theft of Davenport College's gnome mascot.
 Pierson's famous "fight song," heard annually at "the Game" between the Yale and Harvard football teams, starts off with: "'P' is for the 'P' in Pierson College; 'I' is for the 'I' in Pierson College," and continues in predictable fashion.

 Among the activities for which Pierson is known is the Pierson Press, one of the most active of Yale's many traditional letterpress print shops.
 It was founded over half a century ago and nurtured by a succession of Pierson Heads including John Hersey, Quincy Porter, Gaddis Smith, and Harvey Goldblatt.
 For many years the Press was located in a converted squash court in Pierson Tower, designed by Charles Willard Moore of the Yale School of Architecture.
 During the renovation of the college in 2004, it was relocated to enhanced facilities in the basement, where it now shares space with the Davenport Press in a greatly expanded Book Arts Center that includes half a dozen presses, over 1000 cases of hand type, a book bindery, paper mill and more.
 Over 75 Pierson and Davenport students attended the college's rigorous Apprentice Course during the Fall of 2005.